Xetibo/ReSet-Doc/templates/glossary.typ

   #pad(y: 10pt)[]
   #glossary_entry(
     use_show: use_show_ref, "Compositor", [
-      A combination of display server(not a true server with wayland) and window composition system.
-Often used to describe standalone wayland environments like Mutter, KWin, Hyprland, Sway and River.
+      A combination of display server(not a true server with Wayland) and window composition system.
+Often used to describe standalone Wayland environments like Mutter, KWin, Hyprland, Sway and River.
     ],
   )<compositor>